montyz/antlr4-method-extractor/README.md

           }
         }

-After the walker has walked the whole file, we'll have a list of token intervals we want to print out.
-By keeping around the ANTLR CharStream we can easily extract the text with the token interval we saved in the `intervals` list.
+After the walker has walked the whole file, I'll have a list of token intervals I want to print out.
+By keeping around the ANTLR CharStream I can easily extract the text with the token interval I saved in the `intervals` list.

         private void writeOutputFile() {
           File outFile = new File(this.outputDir, this.currentJavaFile.getName());